tikv/rfcs/text/0082-dynamic-size-region.md

 at slow pace to avoid introducing spike to online service.
 When downgrading from dynamic regions, TiKV may trigger a lot of split at start.
 Split is lightweight than merge and very fast, we may not need to take extra care.

+Note PD may not have enough statistics about hot spot when it's just started.
+So it should not trigger merge until the system is ready for service for a configured time, which should be set to an interval that PD can identify hot spots in theory.

 Snapshot is split into multiple files in dynamic regions, which is different from the past.
 But it seems fine for old version to apply the multiple snapshot files for one CF. We need more tests to